Chuck Yiu Kwok

-Tommy Chuck Yiu Kwok (卓耀國, born 29 May 1994 in Hong Kong) is a former Hong Kong professional football player who played as a forward.
-Being praised with his talent and hunger in scoring goals, Chuck ruined his career after returning from Switzerland due to personal affairs.
+Tommy Chuck Yiu Kwok (卓耀國, born 29 May 1994) is a former Hong Kong professional footballer who played as a forward.

+Being praised for his talent and hunger in scoring goals, Chuck ruined his career after returning from Switzerland due to personal affairs.

 Club career

 In 2009, Chuck signed for Rangers when he was 15.
 During the 2013–14 season, he scored 7 goals to win the 2013-14 Best Youth Player award.